Arnold Diffusion in Multi-Dimensional Convex Billiards: Billiard Trajectories Near the Boundary

-Comparing $Z$ with $X$, it is clear that the orbits of $Z$ trace the geodesics of $\Gamma$, but at a fluctuating speed $z$.
+where $R$ is given by \eqref{eq_lemmaprelim1_2}.
+Comparing $Z$ with $X$ (see \eqref{eq_geodesicfloweom}), it is clear that the orbits of $Z$ trace the geodesics of $\Gamma$, but at a fluctuating speed $z$.
 The following lemma is the general principle mentioned in the introduction: the dynamics of the billiard map in the limit as the angle of reflection goes to 0 is determined by the geodesic flow.

 \begin{lemma} On $\D_*$ we have

 in the $C^r$-topology for any finite $r$. \end{lemma}

 \begin{proof} The second equation of \eqref{eq_rescaledvariables} implies that